divanov11/Hackathon---Code-Battle-Edition/readme.md

 # Hackathon (Code Battle Edition)

 Our next hackathon is live starting now!
 On august 29st participants will submit a prototype for 1 of the two challenges listed below and will have the chance to win $1,000.
-Results will be announce live via live stream on auguest 31st.
+Results will be announce live via live stream on august 31st.

 ## :calendar: Important Dates

 - Start date: Now!
 - Deadline: 8/29 - 12:00am PST
-- Winner announcement: 8/31 - 9:00am PST
+- Winners announcement: 8/31 - 9:00am PST

 ## 💰 Prize Money

 **2 Grand Prize Winners** (One in each Category)

-Each winner will recieve **$1,000**, there will be 2 winners.
+Each winner will receive **$1,000**, there will be 2 winners.

 **2 Designer Awards** (One in each category)

-Each designer (2) will recieve **$500**
+Each designer (2) will receive **$500**

+## 👇 Who can participate

+**Developers**

+If you can code, you can join.
+Pick a challenge and participate for the chance to win $1,000.

+**Designers**

+D0 you know Figma, Adobe XD?
+Or maybe you just have good css/design skills, You can team up with a participant for the chance to win $500.